mor-uto/KarlsonEssentials/README.md

 all features are togglable from the config file `BepInEx\config\me.moruto.karlson.MoreFps.cfg`

 ## Bug fixes
-- moving around your camera after you win/lose/pause a game
+- Moving around your camera after you win/lose/pause a game
+- Game music would play on startup even if its off

 ## Contributing